-The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture and the backend.
+The TYPO3 Documentation Team hopes that this document will form a complete picture of the TYPO3 Core architecture.
 It will hopefully be the knowledge base of choice in your work with TYPO3.

 This document is intended to be a reference for TYPO3 CMS developers and partially for integrators.
 The document explains all major parts of TYPO3 and the concepts.
-It presumes some knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.
+Some chapters presumes knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.